Remiscan/colori/README.md

 # colori
-JavaScript / PHP library to convert (between CSS-supported formats) and manipulate colors
+JavaScript module to convert (between CSS-supported formats) and manipulate colors // also available in PHP

 # Documentation (js)